 How does it affect the company?

 When gossip happens within the organization, the effects are limited.
-If some of your employees are leaking details of the company’s internal issues to third parties, however, the company’s image is at stake.
+If some of your employees are leaking details of the company’s internal issues to third parties, this could put the company at risk.
 This can result in your competitors taking advantage of your weaknesses and using it to defame you.

 If your employees spend most of their time on their phones, narrating what they’ve overheard and talking about other colleagues, they’ll have little time left to actually work—what they get paid for.
 Gossip is, hence, one of the worst productivity killers.